-Qualification Code: 1DU H01 L302P Campus: Potchefstroom
+Qualification Code: 1DU H01 L302P School of Gov. Studies

-Delivery mode: Distance (limited contact) (only English)
+Campus: Potchefstroom and Vanderbijlpark Delivery mode: Distance (limited contact) (only English)

 HUM.6.8.1 Open Distance Learning

 Open distance learning is an approach which combines the principles of learner-centeredness, lifelong learning, flexibility provision, the removal of barriers to learning, accessibility to learning, the recognition of prior learning, the provision of learner support, the construction of learning programmes in the expectation that learners can succeed, e-learning and the maintenance of rigorous quality assurance.